Hôtel de Besenval: The Hôtel de Besenval: In the service of Franco-Swiss diplomacy – already in Besenval's time

 Loyal to the End: The Massacre of the Swiss Guards (in red uniform coats) during the Storming of the Palais des Tuileries on 10 August 1792.
 It is estimated that up to 700 Swiss Guards were killed.
+The Lion Monument was erected to commemorate their sacrifice.
 The Swiss Guards were assigned to the direct protection of the sovereign and his residences and were also custodians of the King's Seals and the French Crown Jewels.

+After the conflict surrounding the Storming of the Palais des Tuileries, the revolutionary government lost confidence in the royalist Swiss Guards and disbanded them on 20 August 1792.

 The first permanent diplomatic representation of the then Helvetic Republic in France was opened in April 1798.
 Head of this worldwide first ever official permanent Swiss diplomatic representation was the Envoy Peter Josef Zeltner from Solothurn.
 This was the beginning of a long line of Swiss ambassadors to France.

-However, long before, individual Swiss cantons of the old Swiss Confederacy were well aware that they had to have their interests represented at the powerful French royal court.
-In the Ancien Régime, these tasks were either assigned to special envoys for special tasks or the already established network was used by allied people who were already on site, such as the officers of the Swiss Guards, like Pierre Victor de Besenval, and this for good reasons.
-The officers of the Swiss Guards had great influence at the royal court.
-Alain-Jacques Tornare (* 1957) describes their status as follows: "Swiss soldiers in France were not mercenaries, but an army within the army.
+However, long before this, individual Swiss cantons of the Old Swiss Confederacy were well aware of the need to have their interests represented at the powerful French royal court.
+Under the Ancien Régime, such tasks were either entrusted to special envoys or carried out through established networks by trusted individuals already on site, such as officers of the Swiss Guards, including Pierre Victor de Besenval, and for good reason: The officers of the Swiss Guards wielded considerable influence at court.
+Alain-Jacques Tornare (* 1957) describes their status as follows: "Swiss soldiers in France were not mercenaries, but effectively an army within the army.
 In a broader sense, the Swiss community in France formed a state within the state.
-The kings showered the Swiss with privileges such as tax exemptions, legal rights and freedom of religion, so that they were more favoured than the French themselves."
-The Swiss thanked the kings by assuring them of their reliability and loyalty.
+The kings showered the Swiss with privileges such as tax exemptions, legal rights and freedom of religion, so that they enjoyed greater privileges than the French themselves."
+The Swiss expressed their gratitude to the kings by affirming their steadfastness and loyalty to The Crown.
 In summary, Tornare says about the importance of the Swiss Guards: "A pillar of France's Ancien Régime and a symbol of Swiss know-how."

 "Switzerland had to have a place in Paris that reflected the importance, the friendship and the density of relations between the two countries."